Residence Hall Policies

 4. Proceed to the nearest exit.
 Exit quickly, but do not run.

 6. Re-enter building only when authorized personnel (Area Coordinator/Security) have given the signal that it is safe to re-enter the building.
-Failure to evacuate when necessary could result in serious personal injury and disciplinary action.
+Failure to evacuate, when necessary, could result in serious personal injury and disciplinary action.

-HH.
-Door Alarms
+34. Door Alarms

 The doors at each end of the first floor in Petteway, Roberson, Pash, and Collins, and back doors in Boddie, Jin, Bradley, and Taylor Halls are emergency exits only.
 Alarms sound if a door is opened.
 Opening an emergency door when not in use for emergency evacuation will result in disciplinary action.

-II.
-Extermination
+35. Extermination

-JJ.
-Computer Access
+36. Computer Access

-KK.
-Laundry Service
+37. Laundry Service

-MM.
-Vending Machines
+38. Vending Machines

 Each hall has a soda and snack machine.
 These machines are not the property of the University.
 Tampering with these machines is prohibited and will result in judicial action and may result in action by local authorities.
 Report problems with vending machines to the Residence Life staff immediately.
 Refunds should be obtained from the Business Office as soon after the incident as possible.
 Refunds will not be given at a later date for accumulated total losses over an extended time period.

-NN.
-Cable Television
+39. Cable Television

 One basic cable television line is provided in each room.
-Note that to be compatible with our cable services, all sets must be digital with a QAM tuner installed.
+To be compatible with our cable services, all sets must be digital with a QAM tuner installed.
 Most name brand digital flat screens have this but students are advised to verify this with the manufacturer before making a purchase.
 To report and troubleshoot any service issues, students must contact Suddenlink at (866) 229-8750 (choose option 1 – video).
-After reporting to Suddenlink, students are asked to also email helpdesk@ncwc.edu so that the NCWU Information Systems team can log and monitor resolution of the issue.
+After reporting to Suddenlink, students are asked to also email helpdesk@ncwu.edu so that the NCWU Information Systems team can log and monitor resolution of the issue.

-PP. Alcoholic Beverages
+40. Alcoholic Beverages

 Behavior which interferes with the rights of any other member of the campus community, especially other residents, and which is precipitated by or includes the use of alcoholic beverages, will result in disciplinary action.
 This includes, but is not limited to, loud parties, disorderly conduct, disturbing the peace, public drunkenness, rude conduct toward University employees, hosting parties and serving alcohol to minors (under 21 years of age).
 Alcoholic containers open or not, are not permitted in the University’s alcohol-free buildings.
 Open alcohol containers are not permitted in hallways, lobbies, stairways, or parking lots.
 Any containers that were originally sold with alcohol contents are not permitted in any residence hall.
 The following are examples of acceptable collection items that are usually associated with alcohol: shot glasses, beer steins, champagne glasses, and mugs.
 Empty alcohol container collections are not permitted in any residence hall.
-Questionable or unusual items will be left to the discretion of the building’s AC.
+Questionable or unusual items will be left to the discretion of the building’s Area Coordinator.
 It is the responsibility of each resident in the residence halls to avoid being in the presence of alcohol or the use of alcohol.
-Residents are also responsible for the actions and behavior of their guest/s.
+Residents are also responsible for the actions and behavior of their guest(s).

 The possession or use of illegal drugs is not permitted on campus or in any of the buildings.
 If you violate this regulation or your behavior is affected by the use of drugs, you will be subject to disciplinary action.

-RR.
-Gambling
+42. Gambling

 In the State of North Carolina, illegal gambling is classified as a Class 2 misdemeanor.
 This refers to any person or organization that operates any game of chance or any person who plays at or bets on any game of chance at which any money, property or other thing of value is bet, whether the same be in stake or not.
 If any student is found guilty of gambling on campus, they will be subject to immediate disciplinary action to include the involvement of local authorities.

-SS.
-Residence Hall Safety
+43. Residence Hall Safety